2019 Labor Day Holiday Weekend Around RenoLabor Day Things To Do in Reno, Sparks, and Lake Tahoe

 Numaga Indian Days Pow Wow

-Friday through Sunday, September 1 - 3, 2017.
-The Reno-Sparks Indian Colony hosts its nationally acclaimed Numaga India Days Pow Wow.
+Thursday through Sunday, August 29 - September 1, 2019.
+The Reno-Sparks Indian Colony hosts its nationally acclaimed Numaga Indian Days Pow Wow.
 This free, family event features some of the best Native American dancers, singers and drummers in the country.
 Over 25 vendors will be selling traditional native foods and handcrafted silverwork, beadwork, baskets and other American Indian art.
 Hungry Valley is in Eagle Canyon, 19 miles north of downtown Reno and west of Spanish Springs.

 Labor Day at Lake Tahoe